johnmousa/amazon-redshift-lakehouse-workshop/lab1-getting-started/README.md

    ![Region Selection](https://redshift-deepdive.workshop.aws/images/gettingstarted/awsregion-console.png)

-### Setup workshop environment by yourself

-* Determine and capture the following information and login to the AWS Console.
-If you are new to AWS, you can create an account.
-    * [Your-AWS_Account_Id]
-    * [Your_AWS_User_Name]
-    * [Your_AWS_Password]

-When choosing a Region for your cluster, consider US-EAST-1 (N. Virginia).
-While most of these labs can be done in any Region, some labs query data in S3 which is located in US-EAST-1.

 ### Launch prerequisites template

 To launch this Cloudformation template and configure security automatically using cloud formation, use the following link.